kossiitkgp/KWoC-Backend/README.md

     - `mentor_username`: The username of the project's mentor.
     - `secondary_mentor_username`: The username of the project's secondary mentor.
     - `repo_link`: A link to the project's repository.
-    - `com_channel`: A link to the project's communication channel.
+    - `comm_channel`: A link to the project's communication channel.
     - `readme_link`: A link to the project's README file.

 ### Middleware